-When the results of the Freshman Placement Examinations indicate serious weaknesses in Mathematics (Algebra, Trigonometry, and Plane Geometry) and/or English, the student will be placed in certain remedial sections of Mathematics requiring ten hours per week of class work for five hours of credit, or English sections involving five hours per week for three hours of credit.
+When the results of the Freshman Placement Examinations indicate serious weakness in Mathematics (Algebra-Trigonometry), and/or English, the student will be placed in certain preparatory sections of Mathematics requiring ten hours per week of class work, or English sections involving five hours per week.

-The remedial courses (Mathematics 101K and Humanities 101K) must be passed with a grade of "C" or better.
-Students completing HU101K and/or MA101K with a grade of "B" or higher will receive credit for HU101 and/or MA101.
-Students earning less than a "C" in either HU101K or MA101K must repeat the course.
+The preparatory courses (Mathematics MA-001 and Humanities HU-001 must be passed with a grade of "C" or better.
 A student may repeat a remedial course only once.